foxbunny/duckweed-tasks/README.md

 ### off-events

-The off-events (e.g., `offclick`, `offfocus`, etc) are event handlers that are triggered when the event happens outside an element.
+The off-events (e.g., `off-click`, `off-focus`, etc) are event handlers that are triggered when the event happens outside an element.
 These are implemented through `src/runtime/documentevents.ts`.

 ### Actions